rowandey/Papyrus/README.md

 - Imma keep it a buck FRFR, openSSL & HTTPS is giving me a bit of C

+- Embed JSON mapping files into the executable

 ### Recent Changes:
 - Rebuilt the header structure for the application